-Are eggs healthy for weight loss and for our health in general according to scientific research?
+Are eggs healthy for our health according to scientific research?

 Eggs are one of the most popular foods so in this article we’ll review some scientific research to find out how many eggs a day are healthy for us (if any).

 Meta-analysis of egg consumption and stroke risk shows that a decreased risk of stroke was observed for the intake of one to four eggs weekly and an increased risk for the intake of more than six eggs weekly.
 A significant risk was at an intake of 10 eggs weekly .

 Another study says that egg consumption was not associated with elevated risk of coronary heart disease (CHD), irrespective of BMI in overall analysis.
 However, in a sensitivity analysis restricted to cohorts with older ages, there was a 30% higher risk of CHD in people consuming 5-6 eggs/week and no meaningful association in other categories of egg consumption .

 One more systematic review of 16 studies suggests that egg consumption is not associated with the risk of CVD and cardiac mortality in the general population.
 However, egg consumption may be associated with an increased incidence of type 2 diabetes among the general population and CVD comorbidity among diabetic patients .

 Do eggs increase the risk of type 2 diabetes (T2D)?